Estimated reading time: 5 minutes

 Team Charter

-Guiding councils help to improve systems and processes, are driven by directives of the organization, and are steered by a team charter.
+Guiding councils help improve systems and processes, are driven by the organization’s directives, and are steered by a team charter.

-This formal document legitimizes the team’s efforts and supports the committee so they can accomplish what they are charged to do.
+This formal document legitimizes the team’s efforts and supports the committee in accomplishing what they are charged to do.

 A team charter document should include: